researchart/fse20/submissions/functional/README.md

 We provide a script for each of the experiments in our evaluation.
 The results of the experiment are written to the `/output` directory.

+Note: The results in most of the experiments might be affected by the performace of the underlying host machine, so some deviations are expected.

 ## Statistics
 To run the experiments for table 1:
 ```